 So, today is the 90th Academy Awards ceremony.
 Writing this on Sunday morning, we don’t yet know who’s going to win what, what upsets there might be, and how controversial things are going to get, either in the results, or through protests and support against what has become the year that so many secrets, half-secrets or known but not publicly disclosed stories began to emerge.

-This blog looks at all things artistic, and as an ex-film student, I would argue there are all manner of ‘artistic’ elements to the making of a movie- be it cinematography, direction, costume design, makeup and hair styling, visual effects or non-visual elements such as script or music, which, when all come together contribute to an artistic piece.
+This blog looks at all things artistic, and as an ex-film student, I would argue there are all manner of ‘artistic’ elements to the making of a movie- be it cinematography, direction, costume design, makeup and hair styling, visual effects or non-visual elements such as script or music, which, when all come together to contribute to an artistic piece.

 This post is going to look at Best Production Design, which recognises achievement for art direction in a film- that is, at its’ simplest level it is awarded to the best interior design in a film.
 Until 2012 the category was named ‘Best Art Direction’, but was changed at the 85th Awards.